 If you want to postpone for later in the year or another year entirely the advice is: “Alternatively, they might wish to postpone their wedding to a mutually convenient date.
 If issues arise with regard to repayments including deposits, the DBF portion of the statutory fees and any other payments made prior for the marriage, advice should be sought from the diocesan registrar.”
 You can also find more information about how future weddings will be conducted in churches here.

-Summer and early autumn 2020 weddings in the worst affected areas of Europe (Italy, France and Spain) are unlikely to go ahead as these countries are still in the early stages of lifting lockdown and it’s a process that is likely to take a few months, if not longer.
+Early 2021 weddings abroad are unlikely to go ahead as we are in a National Lockdown and Stay at Home Order, which means we are unable to travel unless permitted (for work, etc).
 The travel status of individual countries is constantly changing depending on how the country is responding to lockdown measures, so for the most up-to-date information about travel restrictions to the country you’re hoping to get married in, it’s best to check the government’s Foreign & Commonwealth Office’s website.

-Even if travel is permitted to your wedding destination bear in mind that you and all your guests may have to quarantine for 14 days when you get home, which isn’t going to be easy or possible for many people.
+Even if travel is permitted to your wedding destination bear in mind that you and all your guests will have to quarantine for 14 days when you get home, which isn’t going to be easy or possible for many people.
+You will also need to comply with the countries lockdown rules and provide negative COVID tests.
 Make sure to speak to your venue or planner at the wedding destination as they will know exactly what is happening in their country first-hand and be able to advise you on whether or not it is safe to go ahead with your plans.

 Don’t give up hope about having your dream overseas wedding though.
 “As travel bans begin to lift and the world starts to wake up again, I cannot see a decline in travel lasting long,” says Jennifer.
 “The world has too many incredible wedding venues to miss!
 There may be more restrictions and more considerations required before booking, but destination weddings are usually with a smaller group of guests anyway, so there aren’t usually any crowding issues.”